zoobzio/pipz/docs/guides/first-pipeline.md

 1. **Start Simple**: Begin with basic processors and compose them
 2. **Add Robustness Gradually**: Layer in retry, timeout, and error handling
-3. **Use the Right Connector**: Sequential for steps, Concurrent for parallel work
+3. **Use the Right Connector**: Sequence for steps, Concurrent for parallel work
 4. **Handle Errors Appropriately**: Critical vs non-critical operations
 5. **Test Each Component**: Processors are independently testable